FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/appendix/quantity_driven_pricing_strategies.md

 Quantity-dependent pricing, also referred to as usage-dependent pricing, takes into account the quantity and adjusts pricing accordingly.
 This approach involves configuring multiple price tiers, each defined by a specific quantity range and associated unit prices, such as ListUnitPrice, NegotiatedUnitPrice, BilledUnitPrice, etc.

 Typically, higher usage tiers feature lower unit prices, offering users the advantage of reduced unit costs as their usage expands.
-Additionally, quantity-dependent pricing may include a **free-tier**, a special price tier designed for minimal usage levels.
+Additionally, quantity-dependent pricing may include a **free-tier**, a special price tier designed for an introductory usage level.

 Within the context of quantity-dependent pricing, two common strategies are volume-based pricing and tier-based pricing.
 While both strategies reset the count of charged units at the beginning of each interval, they differ in how charges are categorized into different price tiers: